kelechi055/colorstack-ai-resume-review-discord-bot/README.md

 - **Job-Specific Feedback**: Tailors feedback based on specific job postings (optional)
 - **Scoring System**: Provides numerical scores for each section and an overall resume score
 - **Visual Feedback**: Uses embeds and GIFs to present feedback in an engaging way
+- **Analytics & Monitoring**: Tracks usage statistics, API consumption, and user feedback
+- **User Feedback System**: Collects user ratings to improve the service
+- **Help Command**: Provides guidance on how to use the bot

 ## 📋 Requirements